MonkilaTECHNOLOGIE/block-chain-chat-app/README.md

 * send messages between these addresses
 * store all the messages in the smart contract in order to fetch them back when the page is reloaded
 * monitor the state of the blockchain in real time when the transactions are executed
-* send ethereum between the addresses
+* send ethereum between the addresses v
+🎉